 Choose outcomes that are outgrowths of the spell's normal effects.
 The effects don't have to play within the usual constraints of the magic system, and they don't have to be taken as a precedent for future rituals.

 Failure should fail forward.

-The Ritual Magic (champion-tier) feat of the wizard allows you to cast a ritual in a matter of rounds instead of minutes, but it still needs the required components.
+The High Arcana talent of the wizard allows you to cast a ritual in a matter of rounds instead of minutes, but it still needs the required components.